 Let’s take a look at what each of the 7 Ps are.

 Price refers to how much you are charging for your products and services.
-You will want to conduct analysis of your competitors’ pricing strategies and determine where your pricing sits within the wider market.
+You will want to conduct an analysis of your competitors’ pricing strategies and determine where your pricing sits within the wider market.
 You want to find out whether your prices are higher than the market average, lower than the average, or just in the middle.

 Pricing is important as not only will it affect your revenue and profit margins, but it also affects how your products and services are perceived.
-It is not necessarily the case that a more expensive product is of a superior quality compared to a lower priced product; however, there is a relationship between the perceived quality or value of a product and its price.
+It is not necessarily the case that a more expensive product is of superior quality compared to a lower-priced product; however, there is a relationship between the perceived quality or value of a product and its price.
 Have you ever considered buying a product that seemed to have better features than its competitors, but it was much cheaper than the rest of the market?
 Did it make you feel like it’s too good to be true?
 The feeling that you had then is price affecting your perception of that product.